Rizvanas/Sourcery-redemption-project/README.md

-# Sourcery-redemption-project
+# sourcery-academy-project
-Self-redemtion project for an unfinished team job in a "Sourcery for developers" academy.
+Unfinished reconstruction of a team project received at the "Sourcery for developers" academy.